russmac/python_rover_robot/README.md

 The robot will concurrently look for a locally saved Bosch BNO055 calibration, Whichever parts are present will be used, You will be prompted to calibrate the rest.

 https://www.youtube.com/watch?v=Bw0WuAyGsnY

+This can "glitch" in that the sensor rejects the saved calibration due to some validation.
+At time calibration can seem like magic and some commenters noted dancing with the sensor (robot) is more effective.
+I have not tried this.

 ```
 root@media-desktop:/robot/python_rover_robot# python3 threaded.py